-The team member responsible for the appearance of the digital solution is the front-end developer.
+The team member responsible for the appearance of the enterprise digital solution is the front-end developer.
 Everything that the user interacts with on the screen, such as the buttons, links, drop-down menus, text, and images, are contributed by these developers.

 Your front-end developers are the ones who create the look and feel of your software, so it’s important to collaborate with them to get the specifications that you want.
 With one glance, they can identify possible issues for the users.

 In connection with this, they make strong recommendations and codified solutions to solve probable problems in the design.
 They have the following skills:

 - collaborating with user experience analysts and designers

 - ability to code for different browsers and devices

 A front-end developer is like an interior designer for a software development project.
 And if you’re not satisfied with the way your software looks, it’s probably time to consult with a front-end developer.

 If the front-end developers are in charge of the interior design, the back-end developers are the ones who build the house.
 They’re the coders responsible for putting together all the project pieces and developing business logic and data layers.

 You definitely want them on your development team as they ensure that your software can handle all the user requests and data.
 Also, they keep your technology online, maintain it, and regularly check databases for errors.

 Compared to other team members, they use different computer languages, tools, and qualities.
 These are the qualities of an ideal back-end developer: